zdunseth/open-phytoliths-website/content/en/course/data-science/_index.md

 ---
 title: 📊 Learn Github
 linkTitle: Github
 summary: Our first set of training courses for the phytolith community happened in three sessions in Spring 2022.
-Here are all of the material for these three sessions, so that you can work through them at your own pace.
+Here are all of the materials for these three sessions, so that you can work through them at your own pace.
 date: '2021-01-24'
 type: book
 tags: